wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/how-it-works.rst

 When is an active response triggered?
 -------------------------------------

 An **active response** is a script that is configured to execute when a specific alert, alert level or rule group has been triggered.
 Active responses are either stateful or stateless responses.

-Stateful responses are configured to undo the action after a specified period of time while stateless responses are configured as one-time actions.
+- ``Stateful``.
+Are configured to undo the action after a specified period of time.

+- ``Stateless``.
+Are configured as one-time actions without an event to revert the original effect.

 Where are active response actions executed?
 -------------------------------------------

 Each active response specifies where its associated command will be executed: on the agent that triggered the alert, on the manager, on another specified agent or on all agents, which also includes the manager(s).
+The ``location`` options are:

+- ``Local``.
+It runs the script on the agent that generated the alert.

+- ``Server``.
+It runs the script on the Wazuh manager.

+- ``Defined agent``.
+It specifies the IDs of the agents that run the script regardless of where the event has been observed.

+- ``All``.
+Every agent in the environment will run the script.
+Use with caution.

 Active response configuration
 -----------------------------